dargueta/unicorn-lua/README.rst

 As of version 2.0 the license has changed to GPL v2.
 This is due to the viral nature of the GPL license family: since QEMU uses GPL, this must also be GPL even though it only dynamically links to Unicorn.
-I apologize for the mistake I made when I created this.
+I apologize for the mistake I made when I created this with the BSD-3 license.

 Known Limitations
 -----------------